What I do

 Iā€™m not sure how transparent I want to be about pay.
 Should I still work with you?

 Of course.
 While Iā€™m a huge advocate of pay transparency, I understand that itā€™s a journey and not one that can be rushed.
-Weā€™ll work together to get you moving in the right direction and donā€™t worry, we donā€™t have to put salary bands on job adverts if you donā€™t want to šŸ˜ƒ
+Weā€™ll work together to get you moving in the right direction.
+Pay transparency isnā€™t about revealing everyone's salaries.
+It's about demonstrating to employees the reasoning and methodology behind their pay.

 ā€£